alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 conformer answers them without declaring anything.
 A Namespace that declares a Method of the same name replaces the provided one entirely for its own target — no entry is merged in — and it has to hold an entry the provided signature accepts, which is the same check a requirement gets.
-Five declarations here do it, and each says why at its own site: `Optional::isNot` takes a bare item as well as an Optional; `Integer::isNot` and `Rational::isNot` carry the contrary of an equality entry over the OTHER numeric kind, which a provided Method over `Self` alone has no entry for; and `Integer::isLessThan` and `Rational::isLessThan` hold an entry for the other numeric kind and are written on their own `compare` rather than on the cross-kind table.
+Eleven declarations here do it, over five names, and each says why at its own site: `Optional::isNot` takes a bare item as well as an Optional; `Integer::isNot` and `Rational::isNot` carry the contrary of an equality entry over the OTHER numeric kind, which a provided Method over `Self` alone has no entry for; and each numeric kind's four inequalities hold an entry for the other kind and are written on their own `compare` rather than on the cross-kind table.

 It replaces nothing on another Namespace's rung.
 A provided Method is a candidate of every Namespace whose conformance offers it, ranked by that Namespace's target